ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 -  Raytracing hardware support from the NVIDIA A40 GPUs
 -  Nine large memory (2 TB) nodes
 -  A low latency and high bandwidth HPE/Cray Slingshot interconnect between compute nodes
--  Lustre for home, projects, and scratch file systems
+-  Lustre for home, projects, and work file systems
 -  Support for relaxed and non-POSIX I/O (feature not yet implemented)
 -  Shared-node jobs and the single core and single MIG GPU slice
 -  Resources for persistent services in support of Gateways, Open OnDemand, and Data Transport nodes